rtpascual/ledger/ARCHITECTURE.md

 ### 3.4.
 CLI (`/cli`)

-This directory contains the Picocli command-line application.
-It will have a dependency on the `core` module.
+This directory is planned for the Picocli command-line application.

 ```
 cli/